-Byrd Postdoctoral Scholarship applications are due January 13, 2023.
+The Byrd Postdoctoral Scholarship application process was completed January 13, 2023.

 The Byrd Postdoctoral Research Scholarship was established through a major gift from the Byrd Foundation in memory of Rear Admiral Richard Evelyn Byrd and Marie Ames Byrd.
 This program provides scholarships at The Ohio State University for postdoctoral researchers with superior academic backgrounds who are pursuing advanced research on topics relevant to polar and alpine environments as well as global climate change.
 The appointment is for 18 months.
 Postdoctoral scholars must have received their Ph.D. within three years of selection.
 Except for fieldwork and other scholarship related research activities that require absence from campus, Byrd Scholars are expected to be in residence at the Byrd Polar and Climate Research Center during the tenure of their scholarship.

 Qualifications and Application Instructions

 Postdoctoral Scholars must have received their Ph.D. within three years of selection, not hold a tenured/permanent position elsewhere, and are expected to be in residence at the Byrd Center during the tenure of their scholarship.
 Applications can be submitted prior to completion of the applicant’s doctoral program, but the Ph.D. must be received prior to starting the postdoctoral scholar position.
 All qualified candidates are encouraged to apply; however, special consideration will be given to external (non-OSU) candidates.
 Further, the Byrd Center is committed to increasing the diversity of the center and STEM fields more broadly and, thus, people of color, women, and members from other underrepresented groups are encouraged to apply.